 It turned out that C.J. and Jonathan had gone to the bowling alley, as Angela’s sign instructed.
 But finding it under water, they returned to the church.

 When the boys were rescued, they were taken to a different bridge than their families.
 Problems with cell phone signals kept them from contacting their parents.

-Repeatedly pointing out pictures of the Marsalises, he kept asking people: “Have you seen them?”
+Repeatedly pointing out pictures of the family in an old church directory, he kept asking people: “Have you seen them?”

-Finally, Garrison found them.
-A former interim minister at the Carrollton Avenue church, he had driven 228 miles from Abilene, Texas, to tell his friends that church members across the country were eager to meet their every need.
+Garrison had driven 228 miles from Abilene, in West Texas, to tell his friends that church members across the country were eager to meet their every need.

 Garrison, who later returned to Carrollton Avenue as a minister, bought tickets for the Marsalises and Linda to fly to Nashville, where church members had offered to house them.

 Perry Rogers, a Carrollton Avenue member who had organized the recent women’s retreat, arranged for the Marsalises to stay with Collins, the retreat speaker whose spiritual insight had helped Angela weather the storm.